Happy Family Dinner Tips Your Mother Never Told You

 Chances are dinner will EITHER be a hit with the small people or the big people.
-And, granted, the big people usually are more gracious about this situation?
-But one can only eat so many chicken nuggets (free-range, organic, happy little chickens until, well, you know).
+And, granted, the big people usually are more gracious about this situation, but one can only eat so many chicken nuggets (free-range, organic, happy little chickens of course).
 What you have is the recipe for some less than enjoyable family time.
 And who wants that?

 So the fussiness?
 Eh, some days are better than others.
 And food?
 I am NOT by any means a food blogger, so not much help there either.
 But setting the table (pardon the pun) for a family dinner for all to enjoy?
 That, I've got tips on.

 Most of the time I advocate for investing in furniture that will grow with your family for years to come

 Until the kids are older (maaayybe teenagers?) accept the fact that there will be spills.
 Lots of them.